What do you understand by Cataract?

 Laser-Assisted Cataract Surgery

 A femtosecond laser creates precise incisions, fragments the cloudy lens, and facilitates its removal.
-This method offers improved accuracy, reduces the need for manual steps, and enhances overall surgical outcomes, leading to quicker recovery and improved visual results for patients undergoing cataract surgery.
+This method offers improved accuracy, reduces the need for manual steps, and enhances overall surgical outcomes, leading to quicker recovery and improved visual results for patients undergoing cataract eye surgery.

 New Technology